ooni/probe-cli/docs/design/dd-003-step-by-step.md

 even though an ordinary http.Transport would probably have reused an existing one.

-Because we're measuring censorship, I would argue it's fine to not reuse connections.
-Sure, the whole measurement could be slower, but we'd get more data points on TCP/IP and TLS blocking.
+Because we're measuring censorship, I would argue it's OK to not reuse connections.
+Sure, the measurement could be slower, but we'd get more data points on TCP/IP and TLS blocking.

 #### Issue #2: requires manual handling of redirects

-Because we cannot reuse connections easily we cannot rely on &http.Client{} to perform redirections automatically for us.
+Because we cannot reuse connections easily, we cannot rely on &http.Client{} to perform redirections automatically for us.
 This is why websteps implements HTTP redirection manually.